escobard/java-courses/intro-java/lesson5/lesson5.notes.md

 - Shows our console, and program outputs.
 - Translates bytecode into machine code, binary, hex, etc.
 - Translates bytecode into machine specific code, so it runs slightly differently on laptops vs desktops vs mobile, allowing cross platform functionality (in theory)

+#### Running programs in the command prompt

+- we can run programs in the command prompt with the following commands:
+	- `javac FileName.java` - this compiles the class with the java compiler.
+		- any errors thrown here, are errors related to the syntax, or location
+		- this creates a .class file, which is the compiled version of the source code.
+	- `java HelloWorld` - runs the compiled code, outputting the file output.
+		- only runs the COMPILED code, not the source code, very important distinction.